wirtschaftswunder-digital/cadi-conversion-support/README.md

 # CADI Conversion Source Tracker

 This JavaScript script automatically stores specified URL parameters as cookies in the user's browser.
-It is designed for tracking conversion-related parameters such as `gclid` (Google Click ID) and `cadi_source` over a specified duration.
+It is designed for tracking conversion-related parameters such as `gclid` (Google Click ID) and `affiliate` over a specified duration.

 ## Features
 - Automatically captures and stores specified URL parameters as cookies.